 This film begins with a slide describing the design of Bandura’s classic study on modeling aggression using the Bobo doll.
 The video shows a recreation of each of the conditions in which Bobo is physically attacked and the reinforcement and punishment endings.
 S lides describe the collection of the dependent measures in Bandura’s study and […]

-This public service announcement shows young children following adults and directly imitating their behaviors.
+This “Children See, Children Do” public service announcement (commercial) shows young children following adults and directly imitating their behaviors.
 Situations include talking on cell phones, smoking, demonstrating road rage, yelling, verbal abusing a baby, and physically abusing a woman.
 The final scene shows a child imitating helping behaviors.
-In addition to parental models, who else might serve as a model […]
+In addition to parental models, who else […]

 In this classic public service announcement from the 1980s, a father confronts his son about a box of drugs in the closet.
 The son breaks down and tells him, You, alright!
 I learned it by watching you!
 This commercial draws a direct line between parent and child drug abuse.
 Assuming that this is true, can […]